Spinal cord injury and impairment

 We meet you wherever you are.
 Click on your location below to find out more about locations and people in your region.

 Access employs around 515 Support Workers in this area, with offices in Hamilton and Tauranga.
-Find out about our local team and community activities.
+Click here to find out about our local team and activities.

 Our Group